charlieparkes/ezsqlx/README.md

 # ezsqlx

-**ezsqlx** is a library which provides helpers for `jmoiron/sqlx` which simplify basic database actions. **ezsqlx** will improve your experience without incurring the penalties of an ORM.
+**ezsqlx** is a library which provides helpers for `jmoiron/sqlx`.
+It's goal is to improve your experience without incurring the penalties of an ORM.

 ##### Features